archangel/archangel_legacy/docs/Extension/Developers.md

 Extensions are meant to extend the functionality of Archangel.
 Documentation for theme development is [also available](https://github.com/archangel/archangel/blob/master/docs/Theme/Developers.md).

-Feeling bored?
-Looking for ideas?
-Take a look at possible [ideas for extensions](https://github.com/archangel/archangel/blob/master/docs/Extension/Ideas.md).
+Bored?
+Take a look at the [TODO list for Archangel](https://trello.com/b/iAeANJRl).

 ## Generate an extension